takhs91/empower/README.md

 Creating your first Slice
 -------------------------

-The SD WLAN Controller can run multiple virtual networks, or Pools, on top of the same physical infrastructure.
-A Pool is a virtual network with its own set of WTPs.
-Network Apps run on top of the SD WLAN Controller in their own Pool and exploit the programming primitives through either a REST API or a native Python API.
+The Controller can run multiple virtual networks on top of the same physical infrastructure.
+A virtual network has own set of WTPs/CPPs.

-Pools are requested by regular users and must be apporved by a network administrator.
+Virtual Networks are requested by regular users and must be approved by a network administrator.
 You can request your first slice using the controller web interface by logging with one of the default user account (e.g. foo).

-After logging you will be presented with the list of your Pools (which should be empty).
+After logging you will be presented with the list of your Virtual Networks (which should be empty).
 Click on the "+" icon and then specify a name (this will be your WLAN SSID), an optional short description, and select at least one of the WTPs in the list.
-The click on the button "Request pool".
+The click on the button "Request Virtual Network".

 You should now logout from the web interface and login again as administrator.
 Click on the "Request" tab and approve the request.

-Finally, the opensource version of EmPOWER does not support WPA authentication, so you must specify the list of MAC address that can connect to any of the Pool defined in the controller (by default anybody can associate).
+Finally, the open source version of EmPOWER does not support WPA authentication, so you must specify the list of MAC address that can connect to any of the Virtual Networks defined in the controller (by default anybody can associate).
 In order to do so click on the "ACL" tab and specify the clients MAC addresses that are allowed and/or denied to use the network.

 At this point any of the clients that are authorized to use the network should see the new SSID and should be able to associate to it and to reach the public